Remon-Romany/MyList_Plugin_And_Widget/README.md

-# myList Plugin Wordpress Widget
+# myList is Plugin & Widget Wordpress

 Widget to display and can add items to the list, the List can be simply , When you add widgets to any page, it will be replaced by a list of items inserted from widgets list.
 Simply display the list of items.